ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ich/index.rst

 A stroke occurs when the blood supply to part of your brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
 There are two main causes of stroke: a blocked artery (ischemic stroke) or leaking or bursting of a blood vessel (intracerebral hemorrhage and subarachnoid hemorrhage (combination is referred to as hemorrhagic stroke)).
 Some people may have only a temporary disruption of blood flow to the brain.
 This is known as a transient ischemic attack (TIA); symptoms of a TIA last less than 24 hours.
 While there are no long term-effects of TIAs, they have been shown to increase the risk of subsequent strokes.

-Intracerebral hemorrhage is a sudden leakage of blood from into the brain, causing injury to the tissue and resulting in the symptoms of a stroke as described above.
+Intracerebral hemorrhage is a sudden leakage of blood into the brain, causing injury to the tissue and resulting in the symptoms of a stroke as described above.
 [Mayo-Clinic]_
 [UCLA-Health]_